 Magnificent Magnesium

 Magnesium is one of the most important and abundant minerals in the body.
-It’s involved in hundreds of biochemical reactions and every cell in your body needs it to function.
-One of the many things magnesium does is help regulate and produce neurotransmitters, like serotonin, which help you feel happy and lift your mood.
+It’s involved in hundreds of biochemical reactions, and every cell in your body needs it to function.
+One of the many things magnesium does is help regulate and produce neurotransmitters, like serotonin, which is central in promoting a positive mood.

 Unfortunately, modern mass farming methods have depleted the soil of this vital nutrient, making magnesium deficiency remarkably common.
-Certain medications and health conditions can reduce the absorption of magnesium and influence our blood status.
+Also, several common medications and health conditions can reduce the absorption of magnesium and influence our blood status.
+Since magnesium is key to keeping the brain and body balanced, keeping this mineral on your menu is definitely a happiness-helper.

 Magnesium-rich foods include: